Jordan, Denmark Voice Support For Ending Gaza Conflict, Boosting Humanitarian Aid

 Rasmussen highlighted Denmark's call for a ceasefire in Gaza, expressing hope for a sustainable, immediate agreement that would facilitate increased access to humanitarian aid for the strip.

-He stressed that the two-state solution is the only solution and the only path to sustainable peace in the region.
+He stressed that, the two-state solution is the only solution and the only path to sustainable peace in the region.– NNN-PETRA

 Legal Disclaimer: